 Tofu 'Shrimp' Curry

-- 2 ancho chillies.
-Remove the stem and seeds.
-(Cut down to one ancho for a less smoky version, or substitute this with a mild paprika if you'd rather)
+- 2 ancho chillies (Remove stems and seeds.
+Cut down to one ancho for a less smoky version, or substitute this with a mild paprika if you'd rather)

 - 2 arbol chillies.